-I’m an evolutionary biologist and population geneticist interested in how ecology, geography, and demography interact to shape genomes and generate biological diversity.
-Currently a postdoc in Dr. Kimberly Sheldon’s lab at University of Tennessee, Knoxville, I received my Ph.D. from the University of Washington Department of Biology, working in the Klicka Lab.
+I’m an evolutionary biologist interested in dispersal and its consequences for speciation, range limits, and biodiversity.
+I tend to see things through the lens of population genetics.
+Now a postdoc in the Sheldon Lab at the University of Tennessee, Knoxville, I received my Ph.D. from the University of Washington, working in the Klicka Lab.

-I’m also a freelance writer and photographer whose work has appeared in the The Los Angeles Review of Books, High Country News, The Stranger, and bioGraphic.
-I spend a lot of time thinking about the relationships between humans and the natural world, and between science and politics.
+I’m also a freelance writer and photographer whose work has appeared in the The Los Angeles Review of Books, High Country News, and bioGraphic.
+I’ve written about the relationships between humans and the natural world, and between science and politics.
 You can read more about my research here, or see my publications, popular writing, and CV here.